catlee/lwr/docs/arch.rst

   * who can run what type of jobs, and how often?
   * control over tags
   * resource allocation

-* Split up `job queue`_ into pieces that queue jobs, mark as runnable, etc.?

-  * marking jobs as runnable is handled by a scheduler that manages job sets.

 * Integration with other tools, like tree status - when tree is closed, stop new jobs from getting scheduled.
 When infra fails, automatically